LyraSilverr/LyraSilverr/README.md

 Here's what my status means!

-🟢Online: I'm there, just sitting.
+🟢**Online:** I'm there, just sitting.
 Watching 👀.
 You can interact. i will respond immediately.

-🌙Away and or sleeping: probably Afk doing something for a moment, will be back soon!
+🌙**Away and or sleeping:** probably Afk doing something for a moment, will be back soon!

-⛔Busy: Rarely use this, but if I am using this, I might not respond immediately since I am not looking at my phone.
+⛔**Busy:** Rarely use this, but if I am using this, I might not respond immediately since I am not looking at my phone.

-🗨️Looking for chat: Never use this.
+🗨️**Looking for chat:** Never use this.

-🎭Looking for roleplay: I never use this too.
+🎭**Looking for roleplay:** I never use this too.

 —————————————————————————
 $\color{#8451b6}{\textsf{Thank you for using your time to read this, have a good rest of your week! (⁠｡⁠･⁠ω⁠･⁠｡⁠)⁠ﾉ⁠♡